A Danish museum lent an artist $84,000 for his work. He kept the cash and named the art ‘Take the Money and Run.’

 Despite Haaning’s alleged breach of his agreement, Kunsten Museum is still displaying the works he sent them last week.

-“It’s a comment on how we all work and it’s probably also a comment on the value of what he creates,” Andersson told the Danish newspaper Jyllands-Posten.
+“It’s a comment on how we all work and it’s probably also a comment on the value of what he creates,” Andersson told Danish newspaper Jyllands-Posten.
 “So there are lots of layers that we think are interesting.”